#1 in Las Vegas for Bachelor Parties

 9.8Location

-Why for a bachelor party — The Cromwell opened in 2014 as the first true boutique hotel on the Strip — 188 rooms only, the smallest count of any major Strip casino-hotel, on the corner of Las Vegas Boulevard and Flamingo Road (directly opposite Caesars Palace, two blocks from Bellagio).
-The asset is the ro…
+Why for a bachelor party: The Cromwell opened in 2014 as the first true boutique hotel on the Strip, 188 rooms only, the smallest count of any major Strip casino-hotel, on the corner of Las Vegas Boulevard and Flamingo Road (directly opposite Caesars Palace, two blocks from Bellagio).
+The asset is the rooftop: Drai's runs its beach club and nightclub directly upstairs.

-Best room: Premium Suite (the working group-of-six option) or Junior Suite for the entry-level boutique room.
+Best room: Premium Suite (the room a group of six wants) or Junior Suite for the entry-level boutique room.

 Off-Strip, Paradise · ★★★★ · from $180/night